gordoaraujo/cl_churn_prediction/README.md

 ## About the Dataset
 Dataset of telecom customers for predicting customer churn.
 The dataset is available on Kaggle(https://www.kaggle.com/datasets/blastchar/telco-customer-churn) and comprises data on 5,986 customers.
-### Context
-"Predict behavior to retain customers.
-You can analyze all relevant customer data and develop focused customer retention programs." - IBM Sample Data Sets

 ###  Content
 Each row in the dataset represents a customer, and each column contains customer attributes described in the column metadata.
 The dataset provides information about: